 PHP IntelliSense and PHP Debug are the most important extensions that every PHP developer must install for Visual Studio Code.
 The other extensions can be installed based on the requirements.
 Install both the extensions as shown in Fig 12 and Fig 13.

-Step 5 - Hello PHP
+Step 5 - Getting started with PHP - Hello World

 Click on File -> Open Folder or press Cntrl + K and Cntrl + O to open the File Chooser to select the project folder.
 It will open the selected folder as highlighted in Fig 14.